AIMH-DHgroup/DLNarratives-3D-AR/README.md

 ## Dependencies
 If you want to install this tool on your machine, you have to install software like XAMPP that provides the Apache web server and the latest versions of PHP.

-## Configuration and Installation
-There is no need to configure anything.
-The main page is index0.html in the root of the project, so make sure to bookmark it.

 ## Dependencies
 To use the tool, the following software is needed:
 - [PostgreSQL](https://www.postgresql.org/)